 My background is not as culturally diverse as some.
 But I’ve always been exposed to, and been interested in, different national cultures.
-What follows is the thread of interculturality that weaves through my past.

 I was born to English parents in Billericay, Essex, UK – a small, not very culturally diverse, London commuter town.
 When I was 7 years old, my family moved to Bedford, a bigger commuter town further out of London with a stronger local identity and several established non-English communities.
 I didn’t realise it growing up, but my parents made a good choice for giving me an intercultural grounding.